MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMBoundaryGroup.md

 ```

 ### -ClearSiteSystemServer
 Indicates that the site system server is removed from the boundary group.
+This parameter requires use of the fully qualifed domain name.

 ```yaml
 Type: SwitchParameter